vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mde.md

 | Reports  | See reports for endpoints and email & collaboration, including Threat protection, Device health and compliance, and Vulnerable devices. |
 | Health  |  Currently links out to the "Service health" page in the [Microsoft 365 admin center](https://admin.microsoft.com/). |
 | Settings |  Manage your settings for the Microsoft Defender portal, Endpoints, Email & collaboration, Identities, and Device discovery.   |

-## Microsoft 365 security navigation and capabilities

-The left navigation, or quick launch bar, will look familiar.
-However, there are some new and updated elements in Microsoft Defender portal.

 ### Incidents and alerts